 The data on farmers’ awareness regarding biostimulants revealed that a majority of respondents with 75.00% were aware of biostimulants, while 25.00% were not aware of them.
 This indicates that biostimulants have gained considerable recognition among farmers in the study area, although a notable proportion still lacks awareness.
-Regarding the sources of awareness, agricultural input retailers covers 38.66% emerged as the primary source of information, followed by fellow farmers by 17.33%, extension personnel by 14.66%, and field demonstrations by13.33%.
-Mass media and social media such as television, radio, YouTube, etc. contributed to 16.02% of farmers which played a comparatively smaller role.
+Regarding the sources of awareness, agricultural input retailers cover 38.66% emerging as the primary source of information, followed by fellow farmers (17.33%), extension personnel (14.66%), and field demonstrations (13.33%).
+Mass media and social media such as television, radio, YouTube, etc. contributed to 16.02% of farmers source of information which played a comparatively smaller role.
 This suggests that farmers rely more on interpersonal and market-based sources than formal communication channels for information on biostimulants.

 In terms of knowledge about different types of biostimulants, the majority of farmers were familiar with humic acid and fulvic acid by 30.66%, followed by humic acid and seaweed extract by 21.33%, and a combination of humic acid, fulvic acid, and seaweed extract by 17.33%.
 Fewer farmers were aware of advanced combinations involving amino acids and microbial biostimulants, indicating limited knowledge of diverse biostimulant products available in the market.